WorldCoo/docs-slate-widget/source/index.html.md

 * Check if the widget is loaded.
 * Check if the user has checked or interact with the widget.
 * Get the current amount donated within the widget.
+* Reload the widget with new data or after an asyncronous reload of your web page

 To make this possible, WorldCoo widget provide solid methods to interact and subscribe to the most common actions, so your system can collect and process all user interactions.